 As of April 12, there have been 81,255 Johnson & Johnson vaccine doses administered in Oregon and 212,100 doses of the Johnson & Johnson vaccine delivered to vaccine sites statewide.
 This vaccine has been delivered to a combination of sites in Oregon, including pharmacies, outpatient clinics, federally qualified health centers, local public health authorities and health systems.

 This notification is being shared widely amongst the Oregon Healthcare Community, LPHAs, Tribes, and Hospitals.

 Additional Public Health Emergency Information

-In order to help contain the spread of the coronavirus (COVID-19), the Oregon Board of Pharmacy has closed its offices to the general public and Board staff will be following the physical distancing measures outlined in Governor Brown’s Executive Order No. 20-12.
+In order to help contain the spread of the coronavirus (COVID-19), the Oregon Board of Pharmacy has closed its offices to the general public and board staff will be following the physical distancing measures outlined in Governor Brown's Executive Order No. 21-05.

-If you need to contact the Board for any reason, use one of the email addresses listed below:
+If you need to contact the board, send your inquiries to one of the email addresses listed below:

 Please be advised that it may take longer than usual to receive a response, however staff will reply as soon as possible.

 For the latest information on Novel Coronavirus (COVID-19) in Oregon, visit the Oregon Health Authority.